erdenetulgae/AbpStructuralAnalysis/README.md

 This repo contains the data, references to bioinformatics tools and links to relevant server jobs used for the analysis of AbpA for a project studying the interactions of AbpA to human salivary α-amylase.
-Please see (Abp)[Abp].
+Please see [Abp](main/Abp).